commonhaus/foundation/bylaws/2-cf-membership.md

 **Flexible and Inclusive Structure:** Projects can vary in size and scope, ranging from individual repositories to entire collections of repositories.
 Whether it's a single focused effort or a collection of related initiatives, each project is defined by common goals and shared assets, including code, trademarks, and domains.

-**Open Source**: Project code must be publically accessible on any public code-hosting platform (like GitHub or GitLab).[^2]

 [^1]: Contributors may be affiliated with various organizations or companies, but they contribute as individuals.
-[^2]: As part of its commitment to ensure the [long-term viability][succession] of CF projects, code should be hosted on public platforms.
-Mirroring options can be considered for specific needs.

-## Project Representation and Code Owners
+## Project Representation

 **Diverse Voices, Unified Decision-Making:** Each project within the Commonhaus Foundation (CF) has its unique perspective.
 To ensure all projects have a say in the foundation's direction, each one appoints a representative to the [Extended Governance Committee (EGC)][egc].
-These representatives are chosen based on the project's own governance practices.
+These representatives are chosen according to the project's governance practices.

-**Dedicated Representation:** If an EGC representative is also elected to the CFC, we recommend appointing an additional representative for the EGC.
+**Dedicated Representation:** If an EGC representative is also elected to the [CF Council (CFC)][cfc], we recommend appointing an additional representative for the EGC.
 This helps maintain a focused approach to both specific project needs and the broader objectives of the CF.

-**Commitment to Project Success:** EGC representatives should be active maintainers of their respective projects.
-This requirement is to ensure that those representing a project on the EGC are genuinely invested in its ongoing health and success.

 ## General Members

-**Join as an individual.** Membership to the CF is open to all individuals who share our mission and are willing to contribute[^3].
+**Join as an individual.** Membership to the CF is open to all individuals who share our mission and meet the outlined eligibility criteria[^3].

-- **Path to Membership:** Engage with the CF or one of its projects in any capacity for three months to gain eligibility.
-Whether it's contributing code, documentation, community management, or advocacy, your active participation is the key to becoming a member.
+- **Eligibility Criteria**: Eligibility requires active and meaningful engagement with CF or its projects for at least three months.
+Meaningful contributions include commits and merged pull requests (code, documentation, or applications for demonstration, education, or advocacy), or triage, maintainer or moderator roles for CF project repositories.
-- **Application Process:** To formalize your membership, submit an application (*details TBD*).
-The CFC will review each application, focusing on your contributions and alignment with our values.
+- **Application Process:** Submit an application to formalize membership (*details TBD*).
+The CFC reviews applications to ensure eligibility criteria are met.

-Our review process is transparent.
-Declined applicants receive explanations and can appeal.
-Our aim is always to be fair and act in the best interest of the CF community.
+- **Transparent Review Process:** Applicants satisfying criteria are accepted.
+Declinations are clearly explained based on set criteria, with an appeal process available for further evaluation.

 [^3]: Companies (or similar legal entities) can ensure their views are represented by appointing a representative to the [advisory board][].